Frances Allitsen: Musical career

 In some of her settings of poems by Tennyson and Heine, and in her songs "The Lute Player", "Love is a Bubble" and "Fidelity", Strand Musical Magazine said that she displayed "dramatic talent and virility."

 A mezzo-soprano, Allitsen was also well known as a singing teacher.

+Personal life

 She is reported by several sources as having kept a photograph of Lord Kitchener of Khartoum on her piano.
 Having been in poor health for many years, she told a reporter, "Whenever I feel like shirking my duty I look at his portrait."
 She later read herself quoted as having said that she could not compose without a picture of Lord Kitchener before her.